이상형 (Isanghyeong) & 첫인상 (Cheot-insang) — Talking About Your Ideal Type in Korean

 • Pronunciation: isanghyeongi eotteoke doeseyo?

-• When to use: interviews, TV, or when you want to sound respectful to someone older or not close yet.
+• When to use: interviews, TV shows, or when talking to someone older or not close yet.

 2) 이상형이 뭐예요? / 이상형이 뭐야?